Kafka Connect FAQ¶

 Why should I use distributed mode instead of standalone?¶

-Confluent recommends you use distributed mode for most production use cases.
-For details, see here.
+We recommend using distributed mode for most production use cases.
+Please see here for details.

 Do I need to write custom code to use Kafka Connect?¶